marafathussain/ML_book_easy/chapters/chapter1.md

 ## 1.3 A Brief History of Artificial Intelligence

-Understanding where AI came from helps us appreciate where it's going.
+Understanding where AI came from helps us appreciate where it is going.
 The history is marked by cycles of optimism and disappointment, periods of rapid progress followed by "AI winters" when funding dried up and interest waned.

 ### 1.3.1 The Dartmouth Conference (1956): Birth of AI